tinacms/tina.io/content/guides/nextjs/github-open-authoring/github-oauth-app.md

 # The path to your repository in GitHub
 REPO_FULL_NAME=my-github-user/my-github-repo

+# The base branch that new changes and forks are created from.
+Defaults to 'master'.
+BASE_BRANCH=master
 ```

 You can use the `dotenv` package to load the `.env` file: